π₯οΈ CLI Reference

 Prints pipeline diagnostics to stderr (stdout stays clean for piping):

-Output includes: input/output format, mold source, full script, input data, output data.
+Output includes: input/output format, per-step identification (step N/M (label)), full script, input data, output data, phase timings (parse, execute, serialize, total).

 Tip